opendistro/for-elasticsearch-docs/docs/trace/get-started.md

 # Get started with Trace Analytics

-Trace Analytics consists of multiple components that fit into the OpenTelemetry and Elasticsearch ecosystems, so the easiest way to get started with it is through its [sample applications](https://github.com/opendistro-for-elasticsearch/Data-Prepper/tree/master/examples).
+Open Distro for Elasticsearch Trace Analytics consists of two components---Data Prepper and the Trace Analytics Kibana plugin---that fit into the OpenTelemetry and Elasticsearch ecosystems.
+The Data Prepper repository has several [sample applications](https://github.com/opendistro-for-elasticsearch/Data-Prepper/tree/master/examples) to help you get started.

 ## Basic flow of data